Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/core-upgrade/05-upgrading-to-v1.10.md

 ### New `anchors:` key

-You can use the new `anchors:` key to reuse configuration blocks across your dbt project files.
-Note that dbt Core v1.10 does not support standalone anchor definitions at the top level of YAML files.
-Standalone anchors that are meant to be used as reusable snippets should be moved under the `anchors:` key.
+As part of the ongoing process of making the dbt authoring language more precise, dbt Core v1.10 will emit a warning when it sees a standalone anchor definition at the top level of a YAML file.
+Instead, you can use the new top-level `anchors:` key as a container for those reusable configuration blocks.
 For example:

 <File name='models/_models.yml'>